Disclaimer: I do not own Transformers.

-Busying herself with the task at hand again though she latched hold of the sniveling mech's shoulder, yanked him up, and then flipped him back over.
+Busying herself with the task at hand again, though, she latched hold of the sniveling mech's shoulder, yanked him up, and then flipped him back over.
 The shrapnel in his back drove in deeper.
 He screamed in agony.
 She laughed under her breath.

-Energon rolled down in a steady stream from between his parted, gasping lips and with a curious tilt of her helm she giggled, reached forward, and swiped some of it off before playing with the sticky substance between her thumb and forefinger.
+Energon rolled down in a steady stream from between his parted, gasping lips, and with a curious tilt of her helm she giggled, reached forward, and swiped some of it off before playing with the sticky substance between her thumb and forefinger.

 She was blissfully empty, entertained and free inside.

-This was the feeling she chased.
+This was the feeling she craved.
 This was what she chased through the long wild nights.
 This was what she searched for.
 This empty open freedom where there was nothing inside her to weigh her down any longer.

 So blissfully and magically free.

 A world of swirling beautiful colors spun in her processor as a kind of wild light danced in the glittering silver optics that not even the dark tint of her visor could hide now, as she leaned closer until her mouth was even with his damaged audios.

 "Help you, you say?"
 She giggled, pulled back, and then danced her long silver claws over his punctured chest.
 "No, I don't think I will."